lovexyn0827/MessMod/README.md

 ##### `/messcfg`

-Display the version and current config of the mod.
+Display the version and the current configurationsof the mod.

 ##### `/messcfg <option>`